Flux induced re-entrant dynamics in the quantum walk of interacting bosons: Results

-In Fig.~\ref{fig:Band_corr}(d-f) we plot $\Gamma_{ij}$ for $U=0,~4,~20$ respectively at $t=4J^{-1}$ of the time evolution of the two-particle initial state given in Eq.~\ref{eq:psi1}.
-This clearly shows that for $U=0$, the two particles perform independent particle quantum walk exhibited by symmetric distribution of the correlation matrix elements as shown in Fig.~\ref{fig:Band_corr}(d)~\cite{Greiner_walk,Lahini_walk,mondalwalk}.
-However, with finite and small interaction ($U=4$), nearest-neighbor elements in the correlation matrix along the diagonal (dark spots in Fig.~\ref{fig:Band_corr}(e)) become dominant compared to the off-diagonal elements.
-Note that the nearest neighbour dark spots in the correlation matrix correspond to the correlation between the sites on the rungs of the ladder.
+To identify this bound state, we compute the time-evolved two-particle correlation function defined as $\Gamma_{i, j}=\langle b_i^\dagger b_j^\dagger b_j b_i\rangle$, here $b_i(b_i^\dagger)$ is the particle annihilation(creation) operator and $i, ~j$ are the site index of the ladder.
+For this calculation, the indexing starts from the left most site of leg-B of the ladder such that even (odd) indices are on leg-B (leg-A).
+In Fig.~\ref{fig:Band_corr}(d-f), we plot $\Gamma_{i,j}$ for $U=1,~4,~20$ respectively at $t=4J^{-1}$ of the time evolution of the two-particle initial state $|\Psi(0)\rangle$.
+This clearly shows that for $U=1$, the two particles perform independent particle quantum walk exhibited by symmetric distribution of the correlation matrix elements as shown in Fig.~\ref{fig:Band_corr}(d)~\cite{Greiner_walk,lahini2012qw,mondalwalk}.
+However, with finite and small interaction ($U=4$), the correlation matrix elements $\Gamma_{i, j}=\langle b_i^\dagger b_{j}^\dagger b_{j} b_i\rangle$ become dominant when $i$, and $j$ sites are on same rung which can be seen as the dark spots in Fig.~\ref{fig:Band_corr}(e).
 This feature indicates the dynamics of a bound state formed between the particles on the two sites of the rung which we call the rung-pair state.
 At this moderate interaction strength, we also see signatures of finite off diagonal matrix elements which are the contributions from the single particle dynamics that arise due to the presence of the nearby scattering state band (compare Fig.~\ref{fig:Band_corr} (c)).
 For very strong values of interaction ($U=20$), we see a clear dominance of the rung-pair state in the dynamics as shown in Fig.~\ref{fig:Band_corr}(f).
-Formation of this rung-pair state is the reason behind the slowing down in the dynamics as a function of interaction.
+Formation of this rung-pair state is the reason behind the slow dynamics as a function of interaction.
 Note that the other bound state band at higher energy does not have significant contribution in the dynamics.